barianet/awscfncli/index.md

 Waiter StackUpdateComplete failed: Waiter encountered a terminal failure state
 ```

 Failed again!
-This time because the password is too simple for my account password policy (`123456` is a very bad password anyway), let's modifiy it to a strong password and try again:
+This time because the password is too simple for my account password policy (`123456` is a very bad password anyway), let's modify it to a strong password and try again:

 ```
 $ cfn stack update IAMUsersGroupsAndPolicies.yaml --use-previous-template --override-policy=ALLOW_ALL